South Gloucestershire and Stroud College: SGS Queens Road (Bristol School of Art)

 The SGS Queens Road Campus is located in the right wing of the Royal West of England Academy in Queens Road, Clifton, Bristol.
 The academy was Bristol's first art gallery and constructed in 1857.

-SGS Clifton at Bristol Zoo Gardens
+SGS Clifton (now Bristol Zoo Project)

 The SGS Clifton Campus is located at Bristol Zoo Gardens, Clifton, Bristol.
 The Clifton campus offers two degree courses in Zoological Management and Conservation.
+Bristol Zoo Gardens, run by the Bristol Zoological Charity, opened in 1836 and was the fifth oldest zoo in the world, before its closure to the public on September 3rd 2022.
+Since its closure the colleges degree provision has remained at the Education Conservation Centre at the original Clifton site.
+Students are due to transfer to the new Bristol Zoo Project site (Previously, The Wild Place Project in North Bristol for September 2025).
+In the meantime degree students will study between both the original Clifton site and the new Bristol Zoo Project.

 SGS Berkeley Green

 SGS Berkeley Green opened in September 2017.
 The site is a 50-acre technology park, centred on the former Berkeley Nuclear Laboratories just south of the Berkeley Nuclear Power Station.
 Its main building, the John Huggett Engineering Hall, was converted from the laboratories former engineering hall building.
 The Berkeley Green campus is also home to the Berkeley Green UTC, part of the SGS Multi Academy Trust.

+In August 2024, South Gloucestershire and Stroud (SGS) College finalised the sale of its 40-acre Berkeley Green site which it had been operating as Gloucestershire Science and Technology Park to Chiltern Vital Group (CVG) for £6.5 million, following an agreement reached in January 2024.
+The site, previously operated by SGS as a science park, is set to be transformed into a low-carbon 'super cluster' at the forefront of UK nuclear power.

 SGS Horizon - Construction Training Centre

 SGS Horizon opened in February 2023.
 The training centre is located on the Horizon 38 Business Park, within a mile of the SGS Filton Campus and dedicated to the delivery of construction-based apprenticeship training.